w3c/wai-bcase/_business-case/index.md

 * Enjoy greater customer loyalty,
 * Support firm internationalization

 Diversity means including the perspective and experience of people with disabilities.
 Accessible web sites are a necessary component of successful diversity initiatives.
-Background and additional research and examples of how accessibility helps meet diversity and inlcusion goals are found in the related article, linked below.
+Background and additional research and examples of how accessibility helps meet diversity and inclusion goals are found in the related article, linked below.

 [To meet diversity and inclusion goals, accessibility is good business](https://w3c.github.io/wai-bcase/business-case/diversity-inclusion/).